slerman12/UnifiedML/README.md

 to generate plots.
 Here, the ```<experiment>``` directory name will be the underscore_concatenated union of all experiment names ("```Exp_Exp2```").

 Plotting also accepts regex expressions.
-For example,
+For example

 ```console
 python Plot.py plot_experiments="['Exp.*']"